 Olivia Wuest, a homeschool graduate, has been in the Nashville Notes community for over 15 years.
 She's had extensive music training from a very early age and has directed Beginner Band and then Concert Band since 2013, and Glory Choir since 2015.
 She has a passion for children, music, and teaching which is clearly and undeniably evident as she directs with amazing energy, grace, and enthusiasm while imparting musical gems to her students!
 She has served as section leader for several years and directed a homeschool choir for 2 years before Nashville Notes offered choirs.
 She also enjoyed coaching at Ambassador Speech & Debate in Franklin for 3 years.

 When she’s not immersed in Nashville Notes activities, she can be found performing with local pit orchestras, singing in her church choir, and managing a restaurant in Franklin.
-In her free time she enjoys perusing the web for the latest singing groups, studying teaching methods, playing piano and other instruments, holding any baby within a 10 foot radius, and always singing whenever possible!
+In her free time she enjoys perusing the web for the latest singing groups, studying teaching methods, playing piano and other instruments, and always singing whenever possible!

 Born and raised in Melbourne, Australia, Emily studied violin through school and college.
 Nursing was her first course of study.
 After some years working with elderly people and handicapped children Emily returned to study at the University of Melbourne.
 She completed a Bachelor of Music degree with a major in Music Therapy, in 1998.
 During her Music Therapy course she completed numerous clinical placements: with handicapped children in a preschool, with elderly nursing home residents with a variety of special needs, and finally at the Royal Children’s Hospital, in Melbourne, Australia.